grocerycrud/documentation/2.x/api/edit-fields.md

 ---
 id: edit-fields
 title: editFields
-description:
+description: The fields that will be visible to the end user for edit/update form.
 permalink: docs/edit-fields
-previous: display-as
+previous: callback-update
-next: fields
+next: set-edit
 ---

 # editFields

 <pre><code class="language-php">editFields(array $editFields)</code></pre>
 The fields that will be visible to the end user for edit/update form.
 For example: